Post written by Andrés Perea

 How is it in your country?
 Which is the song most frequently played at shops, bars and public squares?

-By travelling, we discovered that especially during the Christmas season, there are little details that make every city and country very unique.
+By traveling, I discovered that especially during the Christmas season, there are little details that make every city and country very unique.

 Their voices fill the streets of Madrid which boasts a very special atmosphere during the holiday season.
 Finally on December 22nd, El Gordo is drawn by lot during a grandiose ceremony broadcasted live and seen by hundreds of thousands.

-Currently I am sitting in a bar in Luxembourg, where Christmas markets arise with colors, fully decorated trees and delicious treats.
+Currently, I am sitting in a bar in Luxembourg, where Christmas markets arise with colors, fully decorated trees and delicious treats.
 Lots of lights give the town a very particular aura.
-Weather may not be as warm as in Cape Verde, but that only makes me daydream about travelling to a tropical heaven to enjoy Christmas in a different way again.
+Weather may not be as warm as in Cape Verde, but that only makes me daydream about traveling to a tropical heaven to enjoy Christmas in a different way again.

 Anyway, luck is not for who seeks it but for who finds it!